At a Glance

 ✨Demonstrate Adaptability

 The role requires adaptability and a willingness to learn about new subject areas quickly.
-Be ready to share instances where you've successfully adapted to changing circumstances or taken on new challenges in your past roles.
+Be ready to share instances where you've successfully adapted to change or tackled unfamiliar challenges in your past roles.

 ✨Engage with Communication Styles

 As you'll be presenting to various audiences, practice adapting your communication style.
-Prepare to discuss how you've effectively communicated complex information to different stakeholders, including senior officers and residents, in both written and verbal formats.
+Prepare to discuss how you've effectively engaged with different stakeholders, including senior officers and residents, and be ready to provide examples of reports or presentations you've created.